shigeooooooooooo/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 ## Design the event processing with the editor

-To design your event processing with the event processor editor:
+To design your event processing with the event processing editor:

 1. Add a **Lakehouse** destination and enter the necessary parameters in the right pane.
 (See [Add and manage a destination in an eventstream](./add-manage-eventstream-destinations.md) for detailed instructions. )